gencay/vscode-chatgpt/README.md

 # ChatGPT as your copilot to level up your developer experience

+- 🔥 Streaming conversation support.
+ChatGPT will type as they think.
 - 📝 Create files/projects or fix your code with one click.
 - 🤖 Zero-Config setup.
 Simply login to OpenAI as usual.
 Or use OpenAI's official GPT3 APIs.
 - ➡️ Export all your conversation history at once in Markdown format.